ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_risk_correlation/birthweight_wasting/index.rst

 2. Assess the percentile of a simulant's birthweight exposure value (after application of all birthweight-affecting variables in the baseline scenario but before the application of *new* intervention coverage in the alternative scenario) within the overall sex, location, and year-specific birthweight exposure distribution *at birth*.

-3. Assign the simulant a wasting propensity score that is correlated to their birthweight percentile according to the spearman correlation coefficient of birthweight and wasting at six months of age (mean: 0.3083092, standard deviation: 0.2225747, normal distribution of uncertainty).
+3. Assign the simulant a wasting propensity that is correlated to their birthweight percentile according to the spearman correlation coefficient of birthweight and wasting at six months of age (mean: 0.3083092, standard deviation: 0.2225747, normal distribution of uncertainty).
 This should be done according to the methodology described in the :ref:`risk-risk correlation proposal page <2017_risk_models>`.

-4. Assign the simulant a wasting exposure based on their propensity score value and their sex/location/year-specific wasting exposure distribution among the 6-11 month age group (for all age groups including birth, early neonatal and late neonatal) such that the propensity score value equals the percentile within the exposure distribution.
+4. Assign the simulant a wasting exposure based on their wasting propensity and their sex/location/year-specific wasting exposure distribution among the 6-11 month age group (for all age groups including birth, early neonatal and late neonatal) such that the propensity is equal to the percentile within the exposure distribution.

 .. warning::